brndnmtthws/conky/CONTRIBUTING.md

 ## Coding Style

 Code should be formatted using `clang-format`.
 By configuring Conky with `cmake -DCHECK_CODE_QUALITY=ON`, you will be able to run `make clang-format` to automatically format code.
-If code in your PR is not formatted according to [`.clang-format`](.clang-format), the checks will not pass.

 ## Git hooks